 The tissue that becomes implanted on the outer wall of the uterus continues to respond to estrogen.
 This means that it will grow and bleed in the same manner as internal uterine tissue.
 Irritation, inflammation, and swelling may result, as can adhesions, or scar tissue.
-The presence of adhesions creates a potential for organs to stick to one another, and it also increases pain associated with menstruation.
+The presence of adhesions creates a potential for organs to stick to one another.
+It also increases pain associated with menstruation.

 Pelvic pain is one of the primary indicators of endometriosis.
 Because most women experience some degree of cramping associated with menstruation, this can be a difficult symptom to fully understand.
 For some women, mild endometriosis can cause substantial pain.
-For others, minimal, if any pain may occur even when endometriosis is advanced.
+For others, minimal, if any pain may occur even with advanced endometriosis.
 Therefore, pain is not the best gauge for recognizing an underlying problem as endometriosis.

 Additional symptoms that may alert you to abnormal uterine growth include:

 - Lower back or abdominal pain that lingers several days into menstruation.

 - Painful urination or bowel movements.